jankaszel/hyperwell-thesis/chapters/implementation.md

+\addtocontents{toc}{\protect\newpage}
 # Implementation {#sec:implementation}

 When I approached the design and subsequent implementation of a system that it should cons the previously defined concepts of digital notebooks and public entities that were introduced in chapter \ref{sec:annotation}.
 The architectured was required to comply with the technical assumption that web is a predominant way for a majority of people and institutions to interact with data, and thus the system should ensure interoperability with the web platform.
 The Web Annotation specification covers both a REST-based protocol and a data model.
 As both LOD and LDP are emerging factors in the Digital Humanities, the system should leverage both for enabling interoperable semantic annotation.

 Design decisions on P2P systems commonly entail implications on usability, data availability, and autonomy of users: As argued in @sec:annotation:infrastructure, minor technical adjustments on network structures can fundamentally affect the power of peers and the distribution of data on such a system. _TODO:_ Gateways as the solution for that (detailed in @sec:hyperwell), ensuring compliance with today’s standards as well as backwards compatibility.